Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Another latecomer Bordeaux's dessert map is the canelé: delicious, unusual and... addictive.

 No one knows its origins.
 One version places the canelé in the Annonciade Convent during the 16th century.
-The nuns baked these to feed children but also to sell to subsidize their convent.
+The nuns baked these to feed children but also sold them to subsidize their convent.

 There's still another tale of its creation, this one dating back to the 1950s, when a family from Toulouse purportedly bought a pastry shop from a Bordeaux colleague, canelé recipe included.
 Who knows.